-Meet some of the NSW Authors and Illustrators who support us.
+Meet some of our member Authors and Illustrators.

 Deb’s adventures in Africa, where she was harassed by monkies and thrown in jail inspired her to write books about spies, soccer, WW2, pesky wolves and kids in flying machines who battle sea monsters and evil harbour lords.
 Her love of words led to The Stupendously Spectacular Spelling Bee and The Most Marvellous Spelling Bee Mystery and her crankiness about climate change led to Grimsdon, New City and Final Storm.
 She’s won awards for her books, but mostly hopes to be as brave as her characters.

 Tristan tells stories for the page and screen.
 His books for kids and teens include Two Wolves, The Fall and the Tom Weekly series.
 Two Wolves won Honour Book in the 2015 Children’s Book Council of Australia Awards and was shortlisted for the Prime Minister’s Literary Awards.
 It also won the YABBA and KOALA Children’s Choice Awards, as did his latest thriller, The Fall, a CBCA Notable book.
 Detention, a gripping new novel about a daring escape and a lockdown in a school, was released July 2019.

 Jess Black is an award winning author of children's books and has two new series being released in 2020!